iplane787/Academic-Website-WJS/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hi, my name is Jia-Shun Wang (王佳顺).
-It‘s pronounced as /wang dʒʌ soun/.
+Hi, my name is Jia-Shun Wang.
 For convenience, you can call me Jason Wang.

 I like collecting various websites and the DOIs of paper.
 I have lots of accounts on the Internet, such as twitter, facebook, github, steam, bilibili...So you can find me everywhere. （｡･ω･｡)つ━☆・*。
 ResearchID: U-5057-2018 ORCID: 0000-0002-6442-9258